ibm-cloud-docs/vmwaresolutions/archiref/kmip/implementation.md

 5. [Create a KMIP for VMware instance](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_ordering) from the {{site.data.keyword.vmwaresolutions_short}} console.
 6. If you are using HPCS, create an IAM service authorization for your KMIP for VMware instance to your HPCS instance.
 Grant your KMIP for VMware instance both Platform **Viewer** access and Service **VMware KMIP Manager** access to your HPCS instance.
 7. Configure your KMIP for VMware instance to connect to your Key Protect or HPCS instance and select which CRK to use with KMIP.
-8. Within VMware vCenter, create a key provider cluster.
+8. Within vCenter Server, create a key provider cluster.
    1. If you are using Key Protect, configure this cluster with two servers, one for each KMIP for VMware endpoint in your chosen region.
    2. If you are using HPCS, configure this cluster to connect to the hostname and port that is uniquely assigned to your KMIP for VMware instance.
-9. Select one of VMware&rsquo;s methods to generate or install a KMS client certificate in vCenter.
+9. Select one of VMware methods to generate or install a KMS client certificate in vCenter Server.
 10. Export the public version of the certificate and configure it as an allowed client certificate in your KMIP for VMware instance.
+The key manager instance has a maximum interval of 5 minutes to get the configured client certificates.
+Therefore, if you are unable to build KMS trust to vCenter Server, wait for 5 minutes and try again.

 ## Enabling encryption
 {: #kmip-implementation-enable-encrypt}

-To use vSAN encryption, edit the vSAN general settings in your vCenter cluster and select the encryption checkbox.
+To use vSAN encryption, edit the vSAN general settings in your vCenter Server cluster and select the encryption checkbox.

 The vSAN health check might send periodic warnings that it is unable to connect to the KMS cluster from one or more of your vSphere hosts.
 These warnings occur because the vSAN health check connection times out too quickly.
 You can ignore these warnings.
 For more information, see [vSAN KMS Health Check intermittently fails with SSL handshake timeout error](https://kb.vmware.com/s/article/67115){: external}.
 {: note}